DOI-USGS/hyswap/docs/source/examples/streamflow_duration_hydrograph_examples.rst

     )

 Now that we've retrieved our web data, we will apply some `hyswap` functions to make a duration hydrograph plot.
+Let's also try using the built-in 'Rainbow' color palette, which matches the original WaterWatch color scheme, but is not as colorblind-friendly as the default 'BrownBlue' palette.

 .. plot::
     :context: